Kumtor Gold Mine: Ownership controversy and nationalization movement

 Since 2012, advocates have called for the nationalization of the mine due to accusation against Centerra Gold of environmental violations and corruption.
 On 14 May 2021, President Sadyr Japarov signed into a bill allowing for temporary government control over the mine, eight days after it was approved by parliament.
 In response, Centerra Gold launched arbitration against Kyrgyzstan over the mine.
 One source described the May action as an expropriation.

 Temporary external management was introduced at Kumtor Gold Company CJSC by the Order of the Cabinet of Ministers of the Kyrgyz Republic dated May 17, 2021.
 On the same day, Tengiz Bolturuk, an experienced manager with a Canadian Professional Engineer (P.Eng.) license and extensive experience in the mining industry around the world, was appointed as the Temporary External Manager of Kumtor Gold Company CJSC.

 Operation and contribution to the Kyrgyz economy

 The deposit is mined by open-pit mining techniques utilizing typical drill, blast and truck/loader or truck/shovel operations.
 The ore is delivered to the crusher and further to the mill, where the gold is extracted using carbon-in-leach technology.
 The mill's rated throughput is approximately 16,000 tonnes of ore per day.
-The mine is the largest private sector employer and taxpayer in the Kyrgyzstan.
+The mine is the largest private sector employer and taxpayer in Kyrgyzstan.
 In 2020 KGC operations accounted for 12.5 % of GDP and 23.3% of aggregate industrial output.